-- 1.1 All entities producing 'SFA Certified' products shall be certified against the most recent version of the SFA Cashmere Standard or any of its predecessors that are still in effect by an approved and accredited third party (i.e. a conformity assessment body; CAB) before they may make claims regarding the sale, labelling and/or processing of 'SFA Certified' products. - See the SFA Glossary for the definition of an entity and other terms used in this document. - 1.2 Where a requirement of this Standard contradicts law within a national jurisdiction in which the entity operates, the law local to that jurisdiction shall take precedence. - This does not grant exemptions to the entity when they are operating outside of that jurisdiction. - 1.3 All entities seeking to gain or maintain certification against the requirements of this Standard shall be certified against the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect. - Products are only 'SFA Certified' when the seller is compliant with the requirements of all relevant Standards.
+- 1.1 All entities producing an 'SFA Certified' animal fibre shall be certified for that animal fibre against the most recent version of the SFA Animal Fibre Standard, or any of its predecessors that are still in effect, by an approved and accredited third party (i.e. a conformity assessment body; CAB) before they may make claims regarding the sale, labelling and/or processing of 'SFA Certified' products for that animal fibre. - See the SFA Glossary for the definition of an entity and other terms used in this document. - Each certificate shall cover one type of animal fibre (and its associated fibre-producing animal).
+Where an entity wants to be certified to produce more than one 'SFA Certified' animal fibre, they will need another scope certificate.
+For more information, see the SFA Assurance and Certification Manual. - 1.2 Where a requirement of this Standard contradicts law within a national jurisdiction in which the entity operates, the law local to that jurisdiction shall take precedence. - This does not grant exemptions to the entity when they are operating outside of that jurisdiction. - 1.3 All entities seeking to gain or maintain certification against the requirements of this Standard shall be certified against the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect. - Products are only 'SFA Certified' when the seller is compliant with the requirements of all relevant Standards.